 Now before it starts to look completely like we’re saying you should feed your photographer, keep in mind that this is not something we have in our contract and insist upon.
 Why?
 I hear you ask.
 If there are so many reasons why it makes sense to ask to be fed, why don’t we?

-The short answer to that is that we don’t want couples to feel obliged and we’re a little wary of coming across as rude.
-If a couple want to feed us, that’s amazing and so very appreciated, but if they don’t that’s absolutely fine too and we don’t think any differently of them for it.
-So although we do understand the logic, know the reasons and actually agree with the sentiment behind photographers having meals written into their T&Cs, we’ve decided that for us, we still want our clients to have the choice.
+The short answer to that is that we don’t want couples to feel obliged.
+It’s a personal decision.
+If a couple want to ensure catering is available to us, that’s amazing and so very appreciated, but if they don’t that’s absolutely fine too.
+Ultimately, we still want our clients to have the choice.
 That’s what works for us.
 All businesses are different, all photographers are different and all couples are different, so please don’t think badly of a vendor who requests a meal in their contract if they are going to be with you all day.

 We are incredibly lucky to have a wonderful relationship with our clients and 9 times out of 10, yes we are fed, but it’s never expected and i’m sure that for the vast majority of professionals (even those with it in their contract) it’s not seen as a “right” or entitlement.
 If you are going to be feeding your suppliers, here are a few quick tips: